abasko/linkedhashmap/README.md

 Underlying HashMap is based on Data.HashMap.Strict.

-Two different implementations are based on Data.Sequence and Data.IntMap.Strict to keep the keys in the order of insertion.
+Two different implementations are based on Data.Sequence and Data.IntMap.Strict to keep keys in the order of insertion.

 Criterion report: https://cdn.rawgit.com/abasko/linkedhashmap/master/benchmarks/report.html